Great Outdoors University (GoU)

 How You Can Help

-GoU maximizes the existing resources of over 70 community partners to minimize costs in order to provide the many benefits of nature for more kids.
+GoU maximizes the existing community partner resources to minimize costs and provide the many benefits of nature for more kids.
 These kids need your help making powerful lasting connections with our natural world.